jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ### render logged in user
 1. take's the logged in user and shows their pfp and name

-### basic button
-1. props for color and text
-2. used to log in, log out, delete user, etc

 ## Medium Priority
 - can only be done after figuring out the log in